SanneBerends/LAMAS/docs/discussion.markdown

 permalink: /discussion/
 order: 7
 ---
-This website describes the game Beverbende, which simplifications we made to the game rules, how we implemented the game, the logic behind the game (i.e. the formal model) and an example run.
+This website describes the rules of the game Beverbende, the simplifications we made to the game rules, how we implemented the game, the logic behind the game (i.e. the formal model) and an example run.
 In the traditional game, it is always a guess whether it is the right time to call ‘Bever’.
 The aim of the project was to find out whether keeping track of all possible worlds allows a player to be certain that it will win if it calls ‘Bever’.
 The Kripke model guides the